 One of the great illusions that we hang on to as humans is that the earth beneath our feet is solid.
-However, science, and our awareness of earth quakes, and erupting volcanoes, tells us that this isn’t true.
+However, science, and our awareness of earthquakes, and erupting volcanoes, tells us that this isn’t true.
 Yet, we trust in the illusion because of personal experience–we can’t feel the ground moving, so it must be stable.

 A second illusion that we cling to is that the circumstances of our lives are as solid as the ground under our feet.
 We may nod our heads in agreement when someone says “change is the only constant”, but what we cling to is the comfort of the phrase “the more things change, the more they stay the same”.
 Change that isn’t self-initiated is frightening!

-Loss: The Earthquake That Comes to Us All
+Loss:?
+The Earthquake That Comes to Us All

 According to Walsh, we’re living our lives–unaware of the earth moving beneath us.
 We assume that ‘what is’, will continue ‘to be’.
-Even when know that a job loss may be coming, a relationship is in trouble, or the death of a loved one is immanent; we don’t really know.
+Even when know that a job loss may be coming, a relationship is in trouble, or the death of a loved one is imminent; we don’t really know.
 Then the pink slip arrives, the suitcases are waiting at the door, or the late-night call comes from the hospital; and we know.
 In our gut, we know.
 As Walsh describes, our shelves and floors are never the same.